ezesil/Hubcon/README.md

 ## Domain Project
 After installing this package, create a new interface that implements IHubController in your Domain project.
-Client and server MUST share this interface, or at least implement exactly the same interface.
+Client and server MUST share this interface, or at least implement exactly the same interface on both sides.

     public interface ITestHubController : IHubController
     {